paldepind/projectdo/README.md

 With the above `t` will expand to `cargo test`, `p` will expand to `cargo`, etc. depending on the project.

-_Note that you need to have the script in your path in order for the fish plugin to work!_
+_Note that you need to have the script in your path in order for the Fish plugin to work!_

 ### Aliases